NVIDIA-AI-IOT/jetson-multicamera-pipelines/README.md

-# JetVision
+# Jetson Multicamera Pipelines

-Realtime CV/AI pipelines for Multi-camera Applications on Nvidia Jetson Platform.
+Easy-to-use realtime CV/AI pipelines for Nvidia Jetson Platform.

 This project:
 - Provides configurable pipeline abstractions to build end-to-end multicamera applications.
-For example: `N×(capture)->preprocess->batch->DNN->((insert application logic here))->encode->file I/O + display`
+A typical pipeline performs: `N×(capture)->preprocess->batch->DNN-> <<your application logic here>> ->encode->file I/O + display`
 - Strives to be highly efficient by using Nvidia HW accleration.
-You can run `2 × DNNs` for object detection on  `3 × 1080p` real-time camera streams using as little as `16.5%` CPU and virtually no GPU.
+You can run `2 × DNNs` for object detection on  `3 × 1080p` real-time camera streams using as little as `16.5%` CPU.
 See benchmarks below for details.
-- Is easy to use and extend. `JetVision` gives you programatic access in python to image data (via `np.array`), as well object detection results.
+- Is easy to use and extend. `jetmulticam` gives you programatic access in python to image data (via `np.array`), as well object detection results.

 ## Demos